-Tecno Boutique Hotel, a modern 5-star hotel centrally located in La Paz, provides air-conditioned rooms with flat screen TV’s and private bathrooms, a fitness centre, hot tub, sauna, in-house restaurant, room service and free WiFi.
+Tecno Boutique Hotel, a modern 5-star hotel centrally located in La Paz, provides air-conditioned rooms with flat-screen TVs and private bathrooms, a fitness center, hot tub, sauna, in-house restaurant, room service, and free WiFi.
 A buffet breakfast is also included with the room.
-Perfect for travellers with a larger budget.
+Perfect for travelers with a larger budget.

 Mid Range: Selina La Paz

-Selina La Paz is perfect for families, couples and solo travellers!
-Great location in La Paz offering double, triple and dormitory rooms at an affordable price.
-Selina also features a billiards table, in-house restaurant and bar for all guests.
+Selina La Paz is perfect for families, couples, and solo travelers!
+Great location in La Paz offering double, triple, and dormitory rooms at an affordable price.
+Selina also features a billiards table, in-house restaurant, and bar for all guests.
 This is a 3-star accommodation.

 Budget: The Rooftop Bolivia

-The Rooftop Bolivia is rated one of the best accommodations in La Paz for budget travellers.
-Featuring a bar, shared lounge, city views, restaurant, shared kitchen, free wifi and a nightclub!
+The Rooftop Bolivia is rated one of the best accommodations in La Paz for budget travelers.
+Featuring a bar, shared lounge, city views, restaurant, shared kitchen, free wifi, and a nightclub!
 The Rooftop has dorms and private rooms available and breakfast is included.

 For all other La Paz accommodation, Click Here to search on Booking.com